flankerhqd/IOUSBHID-IOHID-Overflow/README.md

 Tested on macmini/macbooks with usb keyboard connected (for this specific IOUSBHIDDevice service).
 Of course other services extending IOHIDDevice can also be affected.
 Other models can also apply with configuration parameter tunned.
 Changing the first parameter to like 0x8000ffff and we can observe that the fault address has changed correspondingly, showing the possibility of exploitation.

-##Fix advice
+##Fix advice and status
 add check on reportType for negative, only accept positive value.
-Fixed in 10.11.5 by replacing jg with ja.
+This is fixed in 10.11.5 by replacing jg with ja.